Vadskye/Rise/docs/standard_effects.md

 have their own logic which may differ significantly from this.

 * Both strike-based and non-strike-based:
+  * -2 levels: debuff is brief instead of condition (single-target only, can't be combined with HP loss trigger)
+  * -2 levels: become immune to debuff after first success - only valid for non-HP brief debuffs
+  * -4 levels: debuff only applies when the target loses HP from the attack
   * +0 levels: trade -1a for +1d or vice versa
   * +0 levels: trade -1a/-1d for minor benefit
   * +0 level: add specific crit effect to non-damaging effect; standard crit effects: